MileHacker Logo

 Holidays

-• Labor Day (early May): Holiday period.
+• May Day (in many countries) (early May): Holiday period.

 • National Day (early Oct, Golden Week): Attractions crowded, transport booked out.